LYXRhythm/CLPSQ-NET/README.md

 python evaluate.py
 ```

+## Thanks
-**If this repository helps you，please star it and quote from our paper.
-Thanks.**
+If this repository helps you，please star it and quote from our paper.
+Thanks.